Changing Landscape with NLCD: Viewer and Dashboard Help

 Search and Find a Location

-search a location Search a location by entering an address, town name, place, etc. to find it on the map.
+search by location Search a location by entering an address, town name, place, etc. to find it on the map.

 Legend Legend.
 Click the icon to view the legend, which will interactively show the symbology for the layers that are visible in the map.